He Will Love These Fresh Mullet Hairstyle Men Looks

 Textured Flow Mullet

-The elevated front flows smoothly into feathery layers that go toward the back, which gives the cut movement instead of stiffness.
+The textured top flows naturally into feathery layers that move toward the back, creating movement instead of stiffness.

-It’s perfect for guys who want a touch of edge but still want something wearable day-to-day.
-To get it right, ask for medium-length layers with a subtle taper fade.
+Perfect for guys who want a hint of edge but still need something they can wear daily.
+Ask for medium-length layers with a subtle taper fade.

 @bobarbersutrecht